veyon/docs/admin/ldap.rst

 .. index:: Group member attribute

 Group member attribute
     Members of a group are listed in group objects through this attribute.
 The attribute is used to determine the groups a particular user is a member of.
-Depending on the configuration the attribute also also used map computers to locations.
+Depending on the configuration the attribute also used map computers to locations.
 In an OpenLDAP environment often the attribute name ``member`` is used while the name ``memberUid`` is common in Active Directories.

 .. index:: Computer display name attribute